wvalenzuela/Full-Stack-React-GraphQl/README.md

 # Structure

-Each chapter of the book is encoded with Git Tag.
+Each chapter of the book starts with a Git Tag, and each commit is a section of the book